ZenMachina16/DSA/README.md

-# leetcode
+# hackerrank-leetcode
-Here are most of the leetcode problems I have solved, for referencing and revision
+Here are most of the hackerrank and leetcode problems I have solved, for referencing and revision